BirdsArentRealCTF/birdsarentrealctf.github.io/_posts/2020-04-17-Mango-Writeup-plasticuproject.md

 ![](/content/plasticuproject/mango/pics/user/18.png)

 ## Root
-To perform more enumeration on this machine, we start a simple python server and use wget to download **linPEAS** from our host machine, then run the script.</br>
+To perform more enumeration on this machine, we start a simple python http server and use wget to download **linPEAS** from our host machine, then run the script.</br>
 https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/tree/master/linPEAS
 ![](/content/plasticuproject/mango/pics/root/1.png)
 ![](/content/plasticuproject/mango/pics/root/3.png)